20 Unbelievable Zero Waste Gift Ideas

 As Canada's first B Corp™ Certified beeswax wrap, Abeego meets the highest social and environmental standards and joins a global community advancing the shift to building a more inclusive and sustainable economy.
 Best 👏 Zero Waste Holiday Gift 👏 Ever 👏 !

 Composting and saving the planet pretty much go hand in hand.
 The more food we can keep out of landfills the less methane gas we are sending into the atmosphere.
-A lot of people are afraid of composting and sometimes a little nudge with the right sustainable gift can give them the courage they need to go for it.
+A lot of people are afraid of composting, especially if they live in a small space, and sometimes a little nudge with the right sustainable gift can give them the courage they need to go for it.

 Compost bins come in all shapes and sizes and you are bound to find the right bin for your loved one at EarthHero.
 They carry a big range of compost bins, and two of them stand out to me: